 Top side hustle ideas in the Netherlands for 2026

 Planning to start a side hustle in the Netherlands in 2026?
-This guide covers everything you need to know, including how they work and the best side hustle ideas for the year.
+This guide covers everything you need to know: how much you can realistically earn and the best side hustles for 2026.

 What are side hustles

-Side hustles are activities people do outside their primary job to earn extra cash in exchange for their time.
+Side hustles are activities people do outside their primary jobs to earn extra cash for their time.
 For many, side hustles are a way to supplement their income, while for others, it’s a way to build passive income.

 Additional work from these gigs is beneficial, as they are more flexible than the main job: workers are in charge of how much they work and how much they earn.
 In some cases, these extra workloads can lead to career changes if a hobby turns into a profitable venture.